hhas/SwiftAutomation/doc-source/4 creating-and-using-static-glues.md

     aeglue -r TextEdit

 For compatibility, `aeglue` normally sends the application an `ascr/gdte` event to retrieve its terminology in AETE format.
 However, some Carbon-based applications (e.g. Finder) may have buggy `ascr/gdte` event handlers that return Cocoa Scripting's default terminology instead of the application's own.
-To work around this, add an `-s` option to retrieve the terminology in SDEF format instead:
+To work around this, add an `-S` option to retrieve the terminology in SDEF format instead:

-    aeglue -s Finder
+    aeglue -S Finder

 (Be aware that macOS's AETE-to-SDEF converter is not 100% reliable; for example, some four-char codes may fail to translate, in which case `aeglue` will warn of their omission.
-You'll have to correct the glue files manually should you need to use the affected features, or use SwiftAutomation's' `OSType`-based APIs instead.)
+You'll have to correct the glue files manually should you need to use the affected features, or use SwiftAutomation's lower-level `OSType`-based APIs instead.)

 ## Using a glue